 Should you hire a call center for your business operations?
-It’s a common question amongst successful, and high-growth businesses that need to scale their customer service accordingly.
+It’s a common question amongst successful and high-growth businesses that need to scale their customer service accordingly.
 Call centers operate with only one focus, and that’s to effectively interact with existing and potential customers for the business.

 Are call centers dying?

-Some say that call centres are threatened by AI and automation.
+Some say that call centers are threatened by AI and automation.
 However, this may not be true.
 The first wave of outsourcing was brought by large enterprises, and the future’s still bright for small businesses and startups.

-Millions of SMEs still look for ways to save on labour costs and resources in setting up their customer service teams.
+Millions of SMEs still look for ways to save on labor costs and resources in setting up their customer service teams.
 With this, they may still find using chatbots and automated answers costly and impractical.

-Most call center companies now use omni-channel services such as chat and email to talk to customers.
+Most call center companies now use omnichannel services such as chat and email to talk to customers.
 They don’t have to worry about expanding their communication channels since they are trained for this.

 A call center can be further classified into two types: Inbound call center & Outbound call center.

-Inbound call center
+Inbound call center services

-An inbound call center primarily deals with incoming calls, where the agent provides customer service support that relates to an inquiry on products or services, sales, billing or general queries over the phone.
+An inbound call center primarily deals with incoming calls, where the agent provides customer service support that relates to an inquiry on products or services, sales, billing, or general queries over the phone.
 Most inbound call centers provide additional support via email or live chat to better serve their customers.